tinymce/tinymce-docs/editor-configuration-settings/content-filtering.md

 ---
 layout: default
 title: Content Filtering
 description: These settings change the way the editor handles the input and output of content.
-This will help you to create clean, maintainable and readable content by removing extraneous HTML elements and styles.
+This will help you to create clean, maintainable and readable content.
 ---

 {% include configuration/allow-conditional-comments.md %}